memph1024/swapdex-documentation/docs/validator-guides/validator-payout-overview.md

 Validators may also receive "tips" from senders as an incentive to include transactions in their produced blocks.
 Validators will receive 100% of these tips directly.

-Validators will receive staking rewards in the form of the native coins of that chain (KSI for Kusari and SDX for SwapDex).
+Validators will receive staking rewards in the form of the native coins of that chain (KSI for Kusari and SDX for SwapDEX).

 For simplicity, the examples below will assume all validators have the same amount of era points, and received no tips.